-As the year 2020 has started, the 1099 deadlines will loom closer.
+As the year 2021 approaches, the 1099 deadlines will loom closer.
 Being a responsible employer, it’s important to prepare and issue 1099s to the recipients, and file them to IRS responsibly without any delay.

 It’s important for the small business owners or employers to prepare and file the appropriate 1099s to the IRS before the 1099 deadlines otherwise heavy penalties for late submissions or wrong information will be imposed.
 The following table will help you to remember all the 1099 due dates for 2020 for sending tax forms to the contractors and for paper filing or e-filing them with the IRS.

-The January 31st deadline only applies to Form 1099-MISC with an amount in box 7, Nonemployee Compensation.
-The filing due date for other Forms 1099 & 1096 remains February 28th, 2020 if filing by paper, and March 31st, 2020 if filed electronically.
+The February 1st deadline only applies to Form 1099-NEC wherein Copy A and Copy B should be furnished to the IRS and contractor respectively on the same date.
+The filing due date for other Forms 1099 & 1096 is March 1st, 2021 if filing by paper, and March 31st, 2021 if filed electronically.

 |Form||1099 Due Date to Recipients||Filing to IRS By Mail||E-Filing to IRS|